 When you enable object instance tracking, the .NET application pauses during heap analysis and cannot process requests.
-Enable object instance tracking while you're diagnosing memory issues.
-Turn it off when you finish troubleshooting.
+Enable object instance tracking while you diagnose memory issues; and turn it off when you finish troubleshooting.

 Identify Memory Usage Problems

-Use the following guidelines to identify memory usage problems:
+Use these guidelines to identify memory usage problems:

-- The Controller resolution for object instances is one minute, but the .NET Agent agent only sends data every 10 minutes, so .NET memory appears as a series of peaks over time.
+- The Controller resolution for object instances is one minute, but the .NET Agent agent only sends data every ten minutes, so .NET memory appears as a series of peaks over time.